 Ethnographic explorations

-ENGAGE4Sundarbans interdisciplinary team is exploring Sundarbans’ riskscapes through an ethnographic lenth to document situated adaptive strategies, which includes agroecological practices performed by climate vulnerable communities in Coastal region of the GBM delta in Bangladesh and in India.
+hh. is farming a From the silent ENGAGE4Sundarbans interdisciplinary team is exploring Sundarbans’ riskscapes through an ethnographic lenth to document situated adaptive strategies, which includes agroecological practices performed by climate vulnerable communities in Coastal region of the GBM delta in Bangladesh and in India.

 Our research objectives: